 I felt that there was a need for alternatives other than pills or ward admissions in this western society.
 From my personal research, experience and observation I believed that the root causes of mental illness were being paid no attention.

-As well as political and social issues in the western world I couldn’t help noticing how poor our general diet and approach to nutrition was.
-Food and fitness was always something I had a personal interest in so I observed the impact a variety of diets and lifestyles had on my own lifestyle as well as friends, family and service users.
 There is a lot of research supporting the impact nutrition has on mental health.
 After further independent research and observation I decided to embark on a Nutritional Therapist course with a particular interest in mental health and overall wellbeing.
 In addition to this I studied and registered as a Life Coach and became a certified Functional Food Coach specifically for anxiety and depression.
 For my very open and honest account of how I ended up here please see How I ended up here